orbcode/orbuculum/README.md

 ```

 That is 124.4GBytes of user to user transfer, 155.5GBytes of line transfer with no errors at 5.4MBytes/sec line,
 4.32MBytes/sec user-to-user, assuming my math is holding up.
-As with blackmagic...if the wiring is reliable, the
+If the wiring is reliable, the
 link will be.
 The equivalent test on the same chip using 4 bit parallel TRACE gives a user-to-user data rate
 of around 12.5MBytes/sec...at that point you're limited by the speed the CPU can put data out onto line rather
 than the capacity of the link itself.